 What does proroguing Parliament mean?

-Could Parliament be suspended - or prorogued - in order to help make a no-deal Brexit happen?
+Could Parliament be suspended in order to help make a no-deal Brexit happen?

-BBC Westminster's Daniel Kraemer explains what the term means and why there is speculation that the Conservative leadership contender Boris Johnson may be considering it as a potential option.

 -